+ REMEMBRANCE +

 Barbara Birmingham - Spirited redhead drama classmate at CUA

-Al Bode, the older SHS student who wanted me to explain a magic trick
+Al Bode, the older SHS student who wanted me to explain a magic trick and we fought

 Betty Bode, SHS, Al's sister who was in my class